East Cleveland, Ohio: Economy

 Per the 2012 Economic Census there are 1,105 locally owned businesses in East Cleveland.
 Of these firms 944 are owned by minorities and 733 by women.
 The portion of firms owned by minorities and women are significantly higher than both the state and national average.

 Lately there has been a lot of interest in development by investors.
 This has led to the demolition of many old buildings, new constructions, the renovation of historic homes, the creation of green space for hundreds of abandoned properties close to Case Western Reserve University, University Hospital, John D. Rockefeller Park and the Historic Lake View Cemetery.

 A complete road repair of both Euclid Ave and Superior Ave has also led to interest and land purchases in the vicinity.

 Parks and recreation

-The 248 acre Forest Hill Park boasts three baseball diamonds, tennis courts and walking trails that have retained the natural green space as intended by John D. Rockefeller, Jr. when he deeded the park to East Cleveland and the City of Cleveland Heights.
+The 248 acre Forest Hill Park boasts three baseball diamonds, tennis courts and walking trails that have retained the natural green space as intended by John D. Rockefeller Jr. when he deeded the park to East Cleveland and the City of Cleveland Heights.
 Forest Hill Park is the largest single body of green park space between two large metroparks on the far east and west sides of Cleveland, Ohio.
 The city also features Pattison Park and Hawley Park.

-Government and politics
+Government

 East Cleveland is a charter city that is granted its authority under the home rule provisions of the Ohio constitution.